Deeds & Plats

 - Be accompanied by a self-addressed stamped envelope so that all documents may be returned once scanned, indexed, and verified

 - Be accompanied by the appropriate recording fee.
 View the Virginia's Judicial System Recording Cost Calculator to determine the fee.
 The clerk's office can accept fees paid by check, cash or money order.
 Checks should be made payable to Hanover County Circuit Court Clerk.

 - Do not include a social security number.
 In accordance with Virginia law, the clerk's office will not knowingly record any document that contains a social security number.

 - Include original signatures, properly acknowledged

 - Include a Geographic Parcel Identification Number (GPIN) if the document pertains to real estate.
-You can determine the GPIN by contacting the commissioner's office at 804-365-6128 or visiting the Hanover County Virginia Parcel Search.
+You can determine the GPIN by contacting the commissioner's office at 804-365-6128 or visiting the Hanover County Virginia Parcel Search and Mapping Application.